6 Ways to Recover Overwritten Excel File in Windows 11/10/8/7

 Step 3: Preview and Save

-Choose the option "Recover" to save the files that have been retrieved by Recoverit for you.
-Ensure you use the app's preview feature to go through all the recovered Excel files before you save them.
+Choose the option "Recover" to save the files that Recoverit has retrieved for you.
+Ensure you use the app's preview feature to go through all the recovered Excel files before saving them.

 The Bottom Line